Appearance

 Execution Mode Matters

 How TTMT handles alert-then-details channels depends on your execution mode setting.
-In complete_only mode, TTMT waits for the full details before executing.
-In execute_on_alert mode, it executes immediately on the alert and applies followups as modifications.
-See Channel Settings for details.
+In Wait for Full Signal mode, TTMT waits for the full details before executing.
+In Trade on First Alert mode, it opens the trade immediately on the alert and applies follow-ups as modifications.
+See Execution Modes for the full comparison, or Channel Settings to set it.

 Alerts Only